-Let’s get this out of the way first, Seiko’s 6138 - like this all original Seiko 6138-7000 "Calculator" here - was not its first automatic chronograph movement.
+Let’s get this out of the way first, Seiko’s 6138 - like this Seiko 6138-7000 "Calculator" here - was not its first automatic chronograph movement.
 This honor belongs to the legendary 6139, which was released one year before the 6138.

 With that out of the way, the 6138 garners many a mention within Seikoholic circles and it was Seiko’s first two-register model, with 30-minute and 12-hour sub-dials.
 It also had features the 6139 lacked, like handwinding and its own share of unique nicknames like “UFO,” “bullhead,” “kakume,” and “John Player Special.”
 But also – and relevant here – the nickname “calculator.”